Like a Local

 The Mary Baker Eddy Library isn’t merely full of books.
 It includes the Mapparium (a mammoth walk-in glass globe, the interior of which is spanned by a 30-foot bridge) plus a virtual fountain that spews famous quotations.

 Even in this age of political cynicism, folks cherish the memory of JFK.
 So the John F. Kennedy Presidential Library & Museum in Dorchester feels like hallowed ground.
 Memorabilia and multimedia displays chronicle his term.

 The Brits who founded Boston get a lot of attention.
 Yet they were only the first of many immigrant groups who helped shape this city.
 Locals applaud the others’ colorful legacy through equally colorful celebrations.

 Irish eyes are always smiling on the Sunday closest to March 17.
-That's when the St. Patrick's Day Parade passes through Southie, proving in the process that all the Boston Celtics are not basketball players.
+That’s when the St. Patrick’s Day Parade passes through Southie, thus proving that all Boston Celtics are not basketball players.

 In America’s third-largest Chinatown, dragon parades and firecrackers mark Chinese New Year, while the August Moon Festival features lion dancing, lanterns, and moon cakes.
 Events center on Gateway Arch.